jon-j-warren/fantasy-hockey/README.md

 in violation and owe $3 (for 4 total benched points).
 If on that same day, a goalie was also benched on this team and earned a non-shutout win, then this person would owe $9 total.

+Keep in mind that if you pick up a player that is in the middle of a game, they will automatically be moved to your bench and will be included in the scope of this prop.
+For example, if a player is having a great night and has 4 points, and either after the game (on the same day as the game) or during the game, you decide to pick up that player, those 4 points will count as benched points since the player is on your bench during that game day and you will be in violation of this prop.

 __Time Is Money__